oleksiyk/riakfs/README.md

 ## Application

 The idea is that this module (connected `riakfs` instance) can be used as a drop-in replacement for node `fs` module.
-For example it can be used with [nodeftpd](https://github.com/sstur/nodeftpd)

 ## Status